vestfi/eslint-config-react-typescript/README.md

 yarn link @vestfi/eslint-config-react-typescript
 ```

 Now, any change on this package will be automatically reflected on the consumer project.

+## Deployment

+1. Create the pull request and get it approved.
+2. Something with `yarn publish` and the tags (?)
+3. Profit!